Case Management Services

 Resources for Independent Living provides Supports Coordination in Burlington, Camden and Gloucester Counties.
 We have been providing this service since the start of the program.
 We have experienced staff that are trained to meet the needs of individuals served on this dynamic program.
 We pride ourselves on providing quality supports to those we work with.
 Our case loads are kept low for each support coordinator so that we can focus on providing you excellent service.
 Our agency provides many services that are open to everyone.
 We are a community based provider who knows local resources so that we are able to connect you with additional services.

-*Starting in the fall of 2017 we will be providing direct services to individuals in Cumberland and Salem Counties.
+*Starting in the winter/spring of 2018 we will be providing direct services to individuals in Cumberland and Salem Counties.

 Supports Program Eligibility / Enrollment